OXID-eSales/paypal-checkout-documentation/configuration.rst

    If you reuse :productname:`PayPal Plus` credentials, you will encounter technical problems limiting the functionality of :productname:`PayPal Checkout`:

-   * The webhooks are not activated correctly, information is not transmitted correctly, but without the errors being immediately recognizable.
+   * The webhooks are not activated correctly, information is not transmitted correctly, but the errors are not immediately recognizable.
-   * Payment methods such as installment purchase are not available, payment by credit card is not activated.
+   * Payment methods such as installment purchase are not available, payment by credit card is not activated, functions are not available.

-   To ensure correct functioning and activation of all features, go through the registration process again to generate specific, new access data for :productname:`PayPal Checkout`.
+   To ensure correct functioning and activation of all features, go through the registration process again.

+   This is the only way to generate new access data and webhook, with which the connection to :productname:`PayPal Checkout` works to its full extent.

 |procedure|